sarahtanja/lab-book/_posts/2023-02-13-protocol-dna-rna-extraction.md

    1. Pour a small amount of LN2 into a [sterilized](#sterilize) mortar
    2. Using  [sterilized](#sterilize) forceps, pluck out coral fragments from the cryo vial and place in the mortar until you have as much material as about the size of an M&M (roughly a 16mm diameter sphere).
 Material amount does not have to be precise.
    3. Pestle the coral fragment until it is ground to a powder.
 Work quickly to ensure the sample remains frozen.
-Add more LN2 if needed.
+Add more LN2 when it evaporates from the mortar.
    4. Use  [sterilized](#sterilize) scoopula to transfer the sample powder to its correspondingly labelled [bead bashing tube](https://www.zymoresearch.com/collections/lysis-tubes/products/zr-bashingbead-lysis-tubes-0-1-0-5-mm). **Tip: ** *The transfer is easiest when done with a small funnel made from lab weigh-paper and label tape.*

    ![mortar-transfer-diagram]({{ site.url }}{{ site.baseurl }}/assets/images/funnel.png)